f3-factory/F3com-data/web/main.md

 ```

 The 2nd argument `$kbps` defines the throttle speed, measured in Kilobits per second, if you like to slow down the file download for the user.

 In `$mime` argument you can explicitly set a mime type.
 Leave it to `NULL` to let the framework detect the type.

-Use `$force` to force the "save file..." download dialog, otherwise it would display the file, i.e. images or a .pdf or .mp3 files can be displayed by the browser directly
+Use `$force` to force the "save file..." download dialog, otherwise it would just display the file in some cases, because an image or a .pdf or .mp3 file can be displayed by the browser directly and will not prompt you to download it.

 Example: